mimikim/Harvest-Moon-SNES-Feed-Jack-HTML5-Canvas/README.md

 Dependencies are managed through webpack.

+The application queries a Node.js back-end API to render the `<option>` html markup for the Food items selection.
+Browser-side, it queries another custom-written API to generate the user's selection.

 Features es6 class syntax, HTML5 Canvas, and and Pug.
 This application creates animations using sprites from the SNES game Harvest Moon.

 All food sprite data is assembled from a local JSON file and outputs into HTML for cleaner markup.